ZjjConan/SimAM/README.md

 ## Contact Information

-If you have any suggestion or question, you can contact us by the email: lingxiao.yang717@gmail.com.
+If you have any suggestion or question, you can contact us by: lingxiao.yang717@gmail.com.
 Thanks for your attention!